MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 As they configure identity and access control, Contoso has already begun to put some aspects of governance and security in place.
 Broadly, there are three areas it needs to consider:

-- **Policy**: Policy in Azure applies and enforces rules and effects over your resources, so that resources stay compliant with corporate requirements and SLAs.
+- **Policy:** Azure Policy applies and enforces rules and effects over your resources, so that resources stay compliant with corporate requirements and SLAs.
-- **Locks**: Azure allows you to lock subscriptions, resources groups, and other resources, so that they can only be modified by those with authority to do so.
+- **Locks:** Azure allows you to lock subscriptions, resources groups, and other resources, so that they can only be modified by those with authority to do so.
-- **Tags**: Resources can be controlled, audited, and managed with tags.
+- **Tags:** Resources can be controlled, audited, and managed with tags.
 Tags attach metadata to resources, providing information about resources or owners.

 ### Set up policies